-The Company also sells replacement parts and accessories for the products itsells.
+The Company also sells replacement parts and accessories for the products it sells and provides maintenance services to its customers.

 The products sold by the Company are positioned and priced to appeal to customers in each of the high-end, mid-range and value priced markets.
 These products are offered in a wide range of price points to address the needs of a diverse customer base.
-Suggested prices for most of the Company's products range from approximately \$5,000 to \$500,000.
+Suggested prices for most of the Company's equipment range from approximately \$5,000 to \$1,000,000.
 The products supplied by the Company afford the Company's customers a "one-stop shop" for commercial and industrial laundry and drycleaning machines, boilers and accessories.
 By providing "one-stop" shopping, the Company believes it is better able to attract and support potential customers who can choose from the Company's broad product line.
-The products and parts sold by the Company accounted for approximately 99% of revenues in each of the years ended June 30, 2011 ("fiscal 2011") and June 30, 2010 ("fiscal 2010").
+The products and parts sold by the Company and the maintenance services provided by the Company accounted for approximately 99% of revenues in each of the years ended June 30, 2012 ("fiscal 2012") and June 30, 2011 ("fiscal 2011").

 In addition, the Company, under the name DRYCLEAN USA®, currently franchises and licenses drycleaning stores in the United States, the Caribbean and Latin America.
-During each of fiscal 2011 and fiscal 2010, the Company's license and franchise segment contributed less than 1% of the Company's revenues.
+During each of fiscal 2012 and fiscal 2011, the Company's license and franchise segment contributed less than 1% of the Company's revenues.
 During the fourth quarter of fiscal 2011, the Company established a small office in Mexico, as a subsidiary of DRYCLEAN USA License Corp., to seek to expand the number of area franchises and increase sales in Mexico.

 DRYCLEAN USA Development Corp. enters into leases for new drycleaning establishments for resale to third parties.
-In recent years, this area of business has produced nominal revenues.
+In recent years, this area of business has not produced any revenues and has been kept as a dormant subsidiary.